 Two tarpaulins.
 One as top cover; one as a groundsheet.
 The top cover is supported by elastic bungees attached to trees, or by sticks and pegs in the ground (see pics).

 We can provide a full basha for £5; half the cost of a bivvy bag, and it will shelter up to three people, rather than one.
 If we can raise £2,500, we will fund 500 bashas.

 We need caravans!

 Every caravan Jungle Canopy delivers to Calais goes directly to a refugee family.
-Every penny we raise is spent in direct support of refugees.
+Every penny raised is spent in direct support of refugees.
 No-one in the Jungle Canopy team is paid.
 To donate, please complete the form.